Regular or Standard Doctors Don’t Treat Hashimoto’s Correctly

 The bad news is that you are VERY unlikely to find these traits in your standard doctors.

-In fact, these types of doctors are often the worst type of doctor to use if you have Hashimoto's for one simple reason:
+In fact, these types of doctors are often the worst type of doctors to use if you have Hashimoto’s for one simple reason: